-Crunchyroll is once again at the center of controversy, but this time not directly because of the alleged data breach.
-Instead, a new wave of backlash has started after many international fans discovered something surprising: Crunchyroll is actually Geoblocked in Japan.
+Crunchyroll is once again at the centre of controversy, but this time not directly because of the alleged data breach.
+Crunchyroll is banned in Japan or more precisely, it is geoblocked, meaning Japanese users cannot access it.
+While this has been the case for years, a large wave of international anime fans only recently discovered this fact, and social media erupted in response..

 The discussion picked up rapidly on X, where multiple users pointed out that the platform is effectively geoblocked in Japan due to licensing restrictions.
 While this has technically been the case for years, it appears that a large portion of the global anime audience was unaware of it until now.